 It all begins on the wheel, harnessing the turning wheel to bring life and form to the clay.
-As I tease out the clay, the tension between its' elasticity and the spin enter the form to overcome gravity until it stands up and becomes itself.

 Current Work Availability

 I sell on ceramic markets in the UK and Western Europe and enjoy the opportunities to discuss and explain my work that they offer.

 1968 - 1974 Trained in Biochemistry and Medecine at university of London, UK

 1992 Introduced to ceramics while working as a doctor in Berlin

 1992 - 1996 Hobby ceramicist and night school in pottery

 1996 - 2002 Set up my part-time studio in Brempt, germany, began to sell pots in Dutch markets

 2002 Made and sold pots in Naples, Italy whilst working as a Royal Naval Reservist.
 Awarded First Prize in Ceramics at the Oak Leaf Arts and Crafts Fair in Naples